OCR-D/spec/cli.md

 ### `-l, --log-level LOGLEVEL`

 Minimum Log level.
 One of `OFF`, `ERROR`, `WARN`, `INFO` (default), `DEBUG`, `TRACE`).
+:warning: This specification overwrites all other specifications.
+For a fine-grained change, please use the parameter file.

 Actual mechanism for filtering log messages must not be implemented by processors.